cuifeiran/pi_backup/README.md

 help us to backup our piSD or piUSB to UsbSrotage

 ### TEST

+- 2019-02-21 Debain9 Stretch backup to NTFS usb storage pass

 If you have any trouble with backup success or failure, please submit result in Issues to help me improve script.
 Thanks.

-2019-02-21 Debain9 Stretch backup to NTFS usb storage pass

 ### HOW TO USE IT